samridhiwadhwa8/Food-ordering-site/README.md

 # Food-ordering-site
-Order your favorite meals from top local restaurants with ease!
-Browse menus, customize orders, track deliveries in real-time, and enjoy exclusive deals — all from one simple, reliable platform.
-Fast, easy, and delicious, food is just a click away!
+Craving your favorite meal?
+Our food ordering site connects you with the best local restaurants, offering a wide variety of cuisines — from sizzling pizzas to fresh sushi.
+Browse menus, customize your orders, track deliveries in real-time, and enjoy exclusive deals, all from the comfort of your home.
+Whether it’s a quick lunch or a cozy dinner, we make food ordering fast, easy, and reliable.